brava-labs/brava-contracts/contracts/docs/CCTP_RECEIVE_FLOW_IMPLEMENTATION.md

 - Set `destinationCaller` to the deployed `CCTPBundleReceiver` on the destination chain.
 This address will submit `receiveMessage`.
-- Off-chain infra fetches attestation and calls `CCTPBundleReceiver.relayReceive(message, attestation)` to mint USDC.
+- Off-chain infra fetches attestation and calls `CCTPBundleReceiver.relay(message, attestation)` which:
-- To execute the bundle, call `CCTPBundleReceiver.executeHook(hookData)` with the original hook payload:
+  - Relays the attested message (USDC minted to `mintRecipient`), then
-  `abi.encode(IEip712TypedDataSafeModule.executeBundle.selector, safe, bundle, signature)`.
+  - Extracts hook data from the message tail and best-effort calls the target from the message.
-  Execution is permissionless and non-atomic with mint.
+  - Execution is permissionless and non-atomic with mint.

 ## Considerations